nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 ## Performance

 Our NFR tests will help ensure that performance of scaling and configuration have not degraded.
 We also may want to enhance these tests to include scaling nginx deployments.

+## Open Questions

+- nginx readiness/liveness probe...can agent expose any type of health endpoint?